kyren/gc-arena/README.md

 ## Current status and TODOs

-Currently, this crate is WIP and experimental, but is basically usable and safe.
+Currently this crate is still pretty WIP, but is basically usable and safe.

+The collection algorithm is an incremental mark-and-sweep algorithm very similar to the one in PUC-Rio Lua 5.3, and is optimized primarily for low pause time.
+During mutation, allocation "debt" is accumulated, and this "debt" determines the amount of work that the next call to `Arena::collect` will do.

+The pointers held in arenas (spelled `Gc<'gc, T>`) are zero-cost raw pointers.
+They implement `Copy` and are pointer sized, and no bookkeeping at all is done during mutation.

 Some notable current limitations:

-* While this crate hopefully contains no *pathalogical* slowness, it is not highly optimized currently.
-The garbage collector in the `gc-arena` crate is a basic incremental mark-and-sweep collector which by itself is not *terrible*, but there is still a lot of unnecessary space overhead per-allocation.
-  Additionally, there is not currently a way to allocate DSTs in a Gc pointer, instead requiring very slow double indirection for any non-`Sized` type.
-Both of these problems are very solvable, but this work hasn't been done yet.
+* Allocating DSTs is currently somewhat painful due to limitations in Rust.
+It is possible to  have `Gc` pointers to DSTs, and there is a replacement for unstable `Unsize` coercion, but allocating space for arbitrarily sized DSTs is currently pretty weird.

 * There is currently no system for object finalization.
 This is not terribly difficult to implement, depending on the system, but it would require picking a particular set of edge-case finalization behavior.
+Implementing `Drop` for a type held inside a `Gc` ofc still works as normal though, so the actual need for genuine "finalization" is unclear.

 * A harder to solve limitation is that there is currently no system for multi- threaded allocation and collection.
 The basic lifetime and safety techniques here would still work in an arena supporting multi-threading, but this crate does not support this.
+It is optimized for single threaded use and multiple, independent arenas.

 * Another limitiation is that the `Collect` trait does not provide a mechanism to move objects once they are allocated, so this limits the types of collectors that could be written.
+This is achievable but no work has been done towards this.

 * The crate is currently pretty light on documentation and examples.